stuartellis/sve-personal-website/content/articles/task-runner.md

 Create a task in the _Taskfile.yml_ with the name _default_.
 When Task is invoked without the name of a task, it runs the _default_ task in the _Taskfile.yml_.

-Here is an example of a user _Taskfile.yml_:
+This example user _Taskfile.yml_ includes a _default_ task that lists the available tasks:

 ```yaml
 version: "3"